 The General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) have imposed significant limitations on the usage of user data.
 These changes have prompted web browsing firms to phase out third-party cookies from their digital targeting system.

-It stands to reason that this can impact ppc campaign performance results and, ultimately, your bottom line if not carefully planned and adjusted.
+It stands to reason that this can impact PPC marketing campaign performance results and, ultimately, your bottom line if not carefully planned and adjusted.

 So, how can you adapt to this new way of doing things and still maintain profitable results from their Google Ads?
 Well, by building a solid cookieless strategy, of course!

-To build a robust PPC marketing strategy that will withstand a future sans third-party cookies, you’ll need to collaborate and work closely with your in-house paid team or PPC agency.
+To build a robust PPC marketing strategy that will withstand a future sans third-party cookie, you’ll need to collaborate and work closely with your in-house paid team or PPC marketing agency.
+Ensure that everyone knows what they need to do to keep things running smoothly.

 You should create a media strategy built around first-party data and audiences with shared characteristics.
 You’ll also need to understand how to leverage this to meet your KPIs.